Marcus Rashford: 2021–present: first tournament goals

+He was left out of the preliminary England squad for UEFA Euro 2024.
+On 22 May 2026, Rashford was selected in the 26-man squad for the 2026 FIFA World Cup.
+He came on as a substitute and scored in England's opening match, a 4–2 victory over Croatia.

 Player profile

 Style of play and development

 Rashford can play as either a centre forward or a winger, primarily on the left-wing.
 Rashford himself prefers playing on the left, a position which allows him to cut inside and strike on goal with his stronger right foot, and likes to drop deep to collect the ball and build an attack, something he learned as a youngster when playing as a central midfielder following a battle with Osgood–Schlatter disease.
 In his formative years, Rashford's former youth coach Paul McGuinness noted how he was attempting to play similarly to Italian midfielder Andrea Pirlo, but he and fellow coaches Warren Joyce and Colin Little saw Rashford's potential as a striker and helped him work on his body shape and various attacking runs.
 They advised him to focus on being a goalscorer rather than a creative player, and to use his pace to make runs behind the defence.
 His coaches were reminded of Danny Welbeck due to his versatility, but it was decided to instead teach him the "art" of goalscoring, instructing him how to make runs at the right time, and was held back from playing reserve team football to give him confidence in his goalscoring abilities by pitting him against lesser defences.
 Rashford says his versatility can enable him to become the "ultimate centre forward".

 Rashford is a pacey and direct player, and often moves to central positions to create chances and get into goalscoring positions.
 He constantly tests defenders both with his movement and positioning off the ball, meaning opponents often double up on him.
 Rashford's former United manager José Mourinho has said he is "not a target man, he is a man of movement.
 I do not think he is a pure nine", comments echoed by his manager with England, Gareth Southgate, who has said his ability to play with his back to goal and his hold-up play weren't his major strengths, and is better suited as a "wide raider" coming in off the wing.
 United captain and England compatriot Harry Maguire attributes Rashford's reputation for being a goal threat to his movement and "clever play".